An Industrial-Scale Sequential Recommender for LinkedIn Feed Ranking: Deployment Lessons

 A key tool in assessing model correctness online during this work has been to compare offline with online scores on the same items.
 Specifically, we built a pipeline to score {\systemname} sessions with our offline pipeline.
 The scores from this pipeline were compared to the logged online scores.
-Using this process we discovered a large number of bugs in our online stack, whose elimination had a major impact on online metrics.
+Using this process we discovered a large number of bugs in our online stack, whose elimination was necessary to close the offline--online gap.
+Evaluation protocol also affects alignment: although negatives are downsampled during training, we evaluate on a non-downsampled evaluation set.
+Downsampling negatives at evaluation biases the evaluation distribution, inflates offline AUC, and weakens alignment with online metrics.